Identity Theft Attorney in Westchester County, New York

 Aggravated identity theft occurs when a person knowingly steals the identity of a member of the armed forces and uses it to cause the service member a loss of at least $500.
 This is a class D felony punishable by up to seven years in prison.

 Other Illegal Activities Often Combined with Identity Theft

 Identity theft is often combined with other illegal activities.
-Some of the more common activities that identity theft accompanies include using the stolen identity to establish credit, make large purchases under another person’s name, apply for loans under another person’s name, or even search for employment while posing as someone else.
+Some of the more common activities that identity theft accompanies include using the stolen identity to establish credit, making large purchases under another person’s name, applying for loans under another person’s name, or even searching for employment while posing as someone else.
 When these crimes occur in combination with identity theft, the charges applied (and therefore the possible penalties) will grow ever more severe.

 If you are arrested for identity theft, or for any other criminal activity, remember that you have the right to remain silent.
 Anything you say could potentially incriminate you, so the best thing to do is to say nothing at all.
 While it may be tempting to try to talk yourself out of getting arrested, this will probably not work, and it only increases the likelihood that you’ll say something that will be used against you.
 The smartest course of action is to keep quiet and demand to speak to an attorney.

 That being said, the next thing you need to do is talk to an attorney.
 If you’re facing charges of identity theft, the state will do all it can to make sure you go away for a very long time.
 You need someone with experience to help you defend yourself against these charges.
 Before you say anything at all, make sure you talk to an attorney you can trust.
 You’re going to need experienced counsel to find the best possible course of action.